-Kakuru (2005)
+Source: Vosselman, (2005).

-The study has two variables, the independent variable and the dependent variable.
+The conceptual framework in figure 2.1 shows how the independent variable "cost control techniques" can have an influence on the dependent variable "profitability" while the intervening variables influence both such as "price, and tax".
 The independent variable is cost controls which have been conceptualized into budget control, cost allocation and cost monitoring and control.
 The dependent variable is profitability which has been conceptualized as gross profit margin, returns on equity and returns on invested capital.
 The presence of positive cost control has a positive effect on the profitability of the organizations and the prevalence of negative cost controls reduces to the profitability of the manufacturing organizations.
 Cost allocation refers to the process of giving relief to shared service organization's cost centers that render a product or service.
 Cost monitoring; this comes from activities designed to limit the agents' (from the principals' point of view) harmful actions.
 Profitability; refers to an income accruing to the equity holders in the same sense as wages accrue to labour, rent to the owners of rentable assets and interest to the money lenders.